luodonghua/PostgreSQL-Fundamentals/manualparallel/readme.md

 7. To build and run the application, you can use the following Maven commands:

-`mvn clean install` to build the project
+- `mvn compile` to build the project

-`mvn spring-boot:run` to run the Spring Boot application
+- `mvn exec:java -Dexec.mainClass="com.example.parallelinsert.ParallelInsertApplication" -Dexec.cleanupDaemonThreads=false` to execute parallel-insert
+- `mvn exec:java -Dexec.mainClass="com.example.parallelcopy.ParallelCopyApplication" -Dexec.cleanupDaemonThreads=false` to execute parallel-copy

 Note that you might need to adjust the code and dependencies based on your specific requirements and the versions of the libraries you're using.